Growth Diagrams and Minuscule Polygon Configurations in the Affine Grassmannian: Introduction

 \subsection{Acknowledgements}

-I would like to thank Allen Knutson for suggesting the question and for many helpful discussions, as well as suggesting the term ``extroverted triangulation.''
-I would also like to thank Bruce Westbury for pointing out the occurrence of the local rule in \cite{vLee2}, and Alex Yong for a helpful discussion.
+I would like to thank Allen Knutson for suggesting the question that led to this work and for many helpful discussions.
+I would also like to thank Pasha Pylyavskyy, David Speyer and Alex Yong for helpful conversations.
+Finally, I would like to thank Bruce Westbury for pointing out the occurrence of the local condition in \cite{vLee2}.
+I thank the anonymous referee for a careful reading of this paper.
+An extended abstract of these results appeared in \cite{Akh}.